Jaymasters440/Originalsin/README.md

 ## Description
-Designed to practide applying acceptible accessagility standards so the website is optimized for search engines.
+Designed to practide applying acceptible accessability standards so the website is optimized for search engines.

 ## inatallation
 Run in VSCode and access through the Brouser or by the deployed link.